 Most Dangerous Zones:

 - Union Square: With 225 bicycle collisions leading to 190 injuries and 1 fatality, this zone had the highest amount of collisions and injuries in the study.
 Located in one of the most pedestrian-heavy areas of San Francisco, this zone encompasses roughly ten blocks of Market Street, along with parts of 6th and 7th.

 - Hayes Valley: Ranked second, this zone accounted for 135 total crashes, leading to 122 injuries.
 Located in Hayes Valley, this zone is only three blocks south of the aforementioned Union Square zone.

 - Tenderloin: Stretching nine blocks of Polk Street, this zone had a total of 82 bicycle crashes, leading to 76 injuries – the third-most dangerous zone in San Francisco.

-Walkup, Melodia, Kelly & Schoenberger have some of the most highly experienced bicycle accident attorneys in the Northern California and the SF Bay Area.
+Walkup, Melodia, Kelly & Schoenberger have some of the most highly experienced Sacramento accident attorneys.
 Several of our bicycle injury attorneys are avid cyclists, and the Walkup law firm is a financial sponsor of both the San Francisco and Silicon Valley Bicycle Coalitions.
 We support the Bicycle Coalition’s efforts to put a spotlight on bicycle safety, fair traffic accident investigation, and the elimination of the San Francisco Police Department’s mishandling of bike-related accident investigations.
 With more than six decades of experience and an impressive results history of seven and eight-figure settlements and jury verdicts, we are the lawyers you’ve been seeking to pursue your bicycle accident claim.

 Written on behalf of Walkup Law Firm